-Design of microflyers for environmental monitoring
+Design and testing of microflyers for environmental monitoring

 The position will remain open until a successful applicant is identified.
 For informal enquiries, please email Dr Jawahar Sivabharathy Samuthira Pandi, jsamuthi@ed.ac.uk.
 We aim to reply to all informal enquiries within 10 working days.